-a) Deferred tax assets are disclosed in the consolidated financial statements after offsetting with deferred tax liabilities in a total amount of mEUR 150.6.
+a) Deferred tax assets are disclosed in the consolidated financial statements after having been netted against deferred tax liabilities in a total amount of mEUR 130.5.
 On the one hand, these are due to deductible temporary differences between the local tax base values and the book values in the consolidated statement of financial position, whereby, based on the Group's planning, these are expected to reverse in the following years.
-Furthermore, this item consists of deferred tax assets recognized on tax loss carryforwards of mEUR 27.1 to the extent that they are expected to be offset against future taxable profits.
-The result of the calculation of deferred tax assets depends to a large extent on the executive directors' estimate of future tax-effective income and expenses and assumptions about the timing of reversal effects from temporary differences and is therefore subject to considerable uncertainty and discretion.
-For this reason, we considered the recognition and measurement of deferred tax assets to be a key audit matter.
+Furthermore, this item consists of deferred tax assets recognized on tax loss carryforwards of mEUR 21.0 to the extent that they are expected to be offset against future taxable profits.